AWegnerGitHub/awegnergithub.github.io-content/2022_05_18_run_sanic_on_heroku.md

 Recently I needed to set up a very simple proof of concept (POC) to demonstrate to myself and eventually my team that an idea would work.
 A POC isn't production ready, it doesn't need to be robust and in my case wasn't even going to be written using the same framework we use in production.
 I just needed to see if the integration would work as I thought it would.
 If it did, I'd work with my team to build a production ready version.
 If it didn't work, no problem.
 I expected this POC to take about two hours of my time, including initial research around the integration itself.

 My background is utilizing Python.
 I've been using it for nearly 15 years now.
 In my previous role I utilized [Sanic][sanic] to build our API.
-I've also used Django and Flask in the path, but it had been five or more years so I was rusty in those.
+I've also used Django and Flask in the past, but it had been five or more years so I was rusty in those.
 Plus, I have a fancy new book written by Adam Hopkins, the core developer of Sanic and an amazing former colleague, called [Python Web Development with Sanic][book] that I wanted to work through.
 I've been meaning to get to this, and haven't had a lot of time with my recent job change.
 This small POC won't get far, but I've found that if I start following a long tutorial or course or book, I'll dedicate more time so that I can finish it.

 By the way, I highly recommend the book if you are utilizing Sanic.